Mysterious Island (serial): Production

-Costumes belonging Western Costume Company were recycled from earlier serials for use in Mysterious Island.
+Costumes belonging to the Western Costume Company were recycled from earlier serials for use in Mysterious Island.
 The Mercurian soldiers wear shirts from Universal's Flash Gordon and masks from Columbia's The Spider's Web.

 Critical reception

 Authors Jim Harmon and Donald F. Glut were largely positive when writing about the serial: "Although fantastic beyond credibility, Mysterious Island actually contained more elements from the original source than most such adaptations of the sound era".